j-bernardi/rl-camb-kaggle-connect-x/conda_env/README.md

 > Only the following can be imported: Python Standard Library Modules, gym, numpy, scipy, pytorch (1.3.1, cpu only), and more may be added later.

-So these I have installed (conda install pytorch)
+So these I have installed (conda install pytorch, pip install gym, rest come along with those requirements)

-EXCLUDING: pip install gym - not sure what this will be for, yet

 ## 1. Get anaconda